← Plants

 Alnus alnobetula

-You will encounter Circumpolar Alder as a shrub or small tree along stream margins and moist meadows from the coast to alpine areas in the Pacific Northwest.
-Its smooth lenticeled bark and distinctive catkin flowers signal its presence in riparian zones throughout cooler elevations.
+Circumpolar alder is a shrub or small tree found along stream margins and moist meadows from coast to alpine areas across northern North America, Europe, and Asia.
+Its smooth, lenticeled bark and catkin flowers signal its presence in riparian zones at cooler elevations.
+It reaches up to 32 feet in ideal conditions.

-This nitrogen-fixing native thrives in moist to wet soils, part shade to sun, and tolerates poor soils that many landscape plants cannot.
-Growing to 32 feet in ideal conditions, it reaches mature size quickly with moderate vigor.
-Watch for catkin hypertrophy, rust, and various fungal diseases that occur regularly in the PNW; leaf-feeding insects like tent caterpillars and fall webworms are also common.
+This nitrogen-fixing species thrives in moist to wet soils, part shade to sun, and tolerates poor soils that many landscape plants cannot.
+Watch for catkin hypertrophy, rust, and various fungal diseases; leaf-feeding insects like tent caterpillars and fall webworms are also common.
+Its primary landscape value is in restoration and riparian plantings rather than ornamental use.

 Quick Facts